Ousso11/Ousso11.github.io/_work/2_pixalione.md

 - Built a robust **machine learning pipeline** to predict daily ad spend using past trends in **click-through rates, impressions, and user profiles**.
 - Enabled **per-client budget optimization**, integrating live forecasts into business logic.
 - Deployed a **Flask-based web API** to serve predictions and trigger **real-time notifications**.
-- Automated **email alerts** for clients when spending anomalies or thresholds are detected.
-- Integrated forecasting data with the production **PostgreSQL database** to update dashboards and planning tools.
+- **Daily Forecast Email**: Clients receive a daily email with the forecast of today’s spending, helping them stay informed and plan accordingly.

 ## 🚀 Technology Stack